Shuzhengz/Arduino-Oscilloscope/README.md

 # Arduino-Oscilloscope
-An arduino Oscilloscope for Fiber Optics Fizeau–Foucault Apparatus
+An Arduino Oscilloscope for Fiber Optics Fizeau–Foucault Apparatus